sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 2/NOTES.md

   -  **Term Frequency:** How often a word appears in a document divided by total words in that document
   -  **Inverse Document Frequency:** Measures how rare or common a word is across all documents
       -  ***The combination helps identify relevant documents for search queries***

+  - **TF-IDF Scoring:** Currently explaining Term Frequency-Inverse Document Frequency, which ranks documents by:
+      - How often a word appears in a specific document (TF)
+      - How rare that word is across all documents (IDF)
+      - Multiplying these scores to find the most relevant results
+      - The instructor is using a sample dataset of 10 documents about pizza recipes to demonstrate these concepts with live coding examples.